obreitwi/asfa/README.md

       private_key_file: /path/to/private/key/in/pem/format #optional
 ```

-### Webserver
+### Web Server

-Whatever webserver you are using, you have to make sure the following requirements are met:
+Whatever web server you are using, you have to make sure the following requirements are met:
 * The user as which you upload needs to have write access to your configured `folder`.
-* Your webserver needs to serve `folder` at `url`.
+* Your web server needs to serve `folder` at `url`.
-* In case you do not want your uploaded data to be world-readable, set `group` to the group of your webserver.
+* In case you do not want your uploaded data to be world-readable, set `group` to the group of your web server.
-* Make sure your webserver does not serve indexes of `folder`, otherwise any visitor can see all uploaded files rather easily.
+* Make sure your web server does not serve indexes of `folder`, otherwise any visitor can see all uploaded files rather easily.

 #### Apache